singh96aman/Efficient-LLM-Reasoning/README.md

-# My Python Project

-## Efficient Reasoning using Self-BackTracking
+# Efficient Reasoning using Self-BackTracking

 ## Installation Instructions
 It's recommended to use Micromamba to setup your project -